|257, Martha Van Rensselaer Hall |

 Waller is an affiliate of the Bronfenbrenner Center for Translational Research (BCTR), the Cornell Population Center (CPC), and the Center for the Study of Inequalilty (CSI).
 She is also a research associate on the Fragile Families and Child Wellbeing Study.

 Editorial board, Journal of Marriage and Family

 |Current Research Activities:|

-Maureen Waller's research has examined the meaning of changing family forms and relationships in low-income communities, and how social policies designed to encourage marriage and father involvement correspond to parents’ lived experiences.
-Waller's current research explores unmarried parents' perceptions of engaging the legal system to establish custody and visitation agreements and investigates complexities in the living arrangements of families formed outside of marriage.
+Maureen Waller's research has examined the meaning of demographic changes in low-income communities, and how social policies designed to encourage marriage and father involvement correspond to parents’ lived experiences.
+Waller's current research explores the experiences of unmarried parents entering family court and their perceptions of engaging the legal system to establish parenting time agreements.

 In previous research, My Baby’s Father (Cornell University Press) drew on intensive interviews with unmarried men and women with children receiving welfare to examine how they made sense of the decision to have a child outside of marriage, how they defined unmarried fathers’ obligation to their children, how they negotiated paternal involvement and support, and how these practices interacted with mandatory welfare and child support regulations.
 Among other things, this research showed that unmarried parents' ideas about paternal responsibility, their informal systems of paternal recognition and support, and their often dire economic circumstances conflicted with key assumptions and regulations of child support policy.